 Also Read: Van Life Safety Tips For Women

-Listen To Your Body And Take A Rest
+Listen to Your Body and Rest Occasionally

-In the end of the day, there is no way to solve the problem 100%.
+At the end of the day, there is no way to solve the problem 100%.
 You probably still have PMS and feel crappy after all.

 The most important thing to do is to listen to your body.

-Normally when I have my period, I usually don’t camp for free and look to pay to sleep instead.
+Normally, when I have my period, I usually don’t camp for free and look to pay to sleep instead.
 For me, having access to a clean bathroom and shower facilities is important during my time of the month.

 Then when I began to live in my van, I began to notice how inconvenient it was to use disposable menstrual products.